lance27866854/Eye-Direction-Detector-for-mobile-devices/README.md

 <img src="images/4.png" width="680">

 M points will be collected after the operation mentioned above.
 We sorted over those M points and get N points with largest pixel values.
 Larger the number N is, heavier overhead we will get when classifying them.
-The selection of N value depends on the precision and the running time.
+The selection of N value depends on the ccuracy and the running time.
 To find the optimum value, we did some trials over different N value (N=50,100,150,200,250).
 The results indicated that N=200 was the knee point and we picked it as the number of candidate points.

 <img src="images/5.png" width="400">